devdroide/ZanobiJS/packages/core/README.md

 Additionally, it is used [Awilix](https://github.com/jeffijoe/awilix#readme) which is a container for Extremely powerful and effective dependency injection.

-Finally, it is an effort to provide help with the construction of lambdas initially.
+Finally, it is an effort that we make and that we hope can help in the construction of projects.

 ## License

 Private - Read License